Greetings from the Northwest.

 Through small bouts of volatility, equity markets continued their forward march during the first quarter.
 Stocks, measured by the S&P 500, returned 6.17%, while the real drag on capital markets during the quarter took place in fixed income, with Long Dated Treasury bonds dropping 13.92%.
 The recent negative returns generated in bonds due to rising interest rates have caused a lot of chatter across the investment community.
 This is a topic we find of high importance as we manage your wealth moving forward.
 Some might say, “Wait, Patrick; interest rates rose a couple years ago, and bonds did okay.”
 Or “I don’t own many bonds in my portfolio, so what will this have to do with equity markets?”
 My simple response: “A lot!”
 The source of rising rates will have a profound effect on equity markets and returns realized across different investment styles over the coming market cycle.
 The source is very important, because, unlike 2018 when rates were rising due to the Fed reversing QE, the current narrative and concern of rising rates are not being driven by the Fed tightening monetary policy.
 Fed officials have been clear that they have no intention of reversing their current course for at least a couple of years.
-As the two charts on the right indicate, we are seeing interest rates rise today because market participants, investors, and business managers are becoming concerned that inflation is starting to heat up.
+As the two charts below indicate, we are seeing interest rates rise today because market participants, investors, and business managers are becoming concerned that inflation is starting to heat up.
 This could be for a myriad of reasons, but the most likely culprits are large government spending, combined with strong economic growth, and extremely accommodative monetary policy.

 If inflationary pressures and concerns become a reality, the tool kit used over that last cycle (investing in high revenue growth, low current earnings U.S. companies, combined with long dated bonds), will not have the same level of success that investors have become accustomed to.
 The bullet points below explain the intuition: